francis-chris5/Funds/README.md

 General Ledger

 A listing of all transactions with search and filter functionality.
 NOTE: there is no editing on the general ledger only filters to find what needs to be edited, a general journal for making/editing entries is on the plan to be included eventually

+Select [Tools > General Ledger] to add the general ledger tab to the main content area

 The ledger will automatically fill with all available transactions